 The actuarial program is designed for students who wish to enter the actuarial profession.
 As such, it provides students with a solid grounding in actuarial techniques, and, through the Centre's accreditation with the Actuaries Institute, students have the opportunity to obtain exemption from Parts I and II of the Actuaries Institute examination requirements to qualify as an actuary.

-The Centre for Actuarial Studies is fully accredited by the Actuaries Institute (Australia) and has been designated a Centre of Actuarial Excellence by the US Society of Actuaries.
+The Centre for Actuarial Studies is recognised by the Actuaries Institute (Australia) and the Institute and Faculty of Actuaries (UK) and has been designated a Centre of Actuarial Excellence by the US Society of Actuaries.

 To qualify as a Fellow of the Institute of Actuaries of Australia, a student must pass or be exempt from three Parts.
 All of Parts I and II are covered by Melbourne University subjects.
 Students who attain a suitably high standard in university subjects are able to apply for an exemption from the corresponding Institute subject.